sanghyunyi/alphago_zero/README.md

 This code is based on 'https://github.com/Rochester-NRT/RocAlphaGo'.

 Now the board size is 5.
+(You can configure the size by changing board_size value.)

 ## train
 Run train.sh